danburonline/public-notes/01 private/books/The Kubernetes Book/Multi-Container Pod Patterns.md

 ## 3. Adapter Pattern

-The adapter pattern normalizes and exposes the monitoring data from the main application to be consumed in a standard way.
+The adapter pattern normalises and exposes the monitoring data from the main application to be consumed in a standard way.
 The adapter container transforms the output into a format that monitoring tools can understand.

 ```
 apiVersion: v1